juristr/fabiangosebrink.github.io/_posts/2015-12-13-get-started-with-asp-net-core-and-entity-framework-6.md

 }
 {% endhighlight %}

+Please add another models for update and create with the properties you want to expose.
+Don't forget the mapping.

 Now we have to bring it to the build in DI in ASP.NET:

 {% highlight cs %}